VRJP recurrence and fractional-moment decay for the \(H^{2|2}\) model's effective field on the hierarchical lattice: Fractional moment estimates

 \subsection{Estimate for \(G(i,j)\)}

-The proof of the estimate of the fractional moment of \(G(i,j)\) follows the same idea as the proof of that of \(G(\delta,i)\) in Section \ref{sec:orgda94508}, except that the entropy reduction step is more complex due to the increased number of possibilities in the path counting.
+The proof of the fractional-moment estimate for \(G(i,j)\) follows the same general strategy as the proof of the \(G(i,\delta_n)\) estimate in Section~\ref{sec:orgda94508}.
+The new feature is that the coarse-grain reduction step is more involved, because the path expansion now has to keep track of two distinguished vertices.